Special Education IEP Meetings: 11 Things Schools Can’t Legally Deny Your Child

 Services Based on Need, Not Budget or Availability

 The legal standard is “educational benefit.”
-Schools must provide services that offer meaningful progress toward IEP goals.
-If your child needs 90 minutes of specialized reading instruction daily to make that progress, the school must provide it – even if it requires hiring additional staff or restructuring schedules.
+Schools must offer services that offer meaningful progress toward IEP goals.
+If your child needs 90 minutes of specialized reading instruction daily to make that progress, the school must give it – even if it requires hiring additional staff or restructuring schedules.
+I have changed my mind on this more than once.
+The current view holds.

 Assessment Rights and Independent Evaluations